camconrad/compensator/contracts/README.md

     - Current available rewards (if any)
     - Any accumulated rewards deficit
   - Returns lastRewarded + time needed for all rewards

-- **`proposeVoteRecorderUpdate(address newVoteRecorder)`**
-  Allows the delegate to propose a new vote recorder address.
-  - Requires caller to be the owner (delegate).
-  - Requires new vote recorder to be non-zero and different from current.
-  - Requires no pending update.
-  - Sets pending vote recorder and update time.
-  - Records proposer address.
-  - Emits a `VoteRecorderUpdateProposed` event.

-- **`confirmVoteRecorderUpdate()`**
-  Allows the current vote recorder to confirm the pending update.
-  - Requires caller to be the current vote recorder.
-  - Requires update delay to have passed.
-  - Requires a pending update to exist.
-  - Updates vote recorder address.
-  - Clears pending update state.
-  - Emits a `VoteRecorderUpdated` event.

-- **`cancelVoteRecorderUpdate()`**
-  Allows either the current vote recorder or proposer to cancel the pending update.
-  - Requires caller to be either current vote recorder or proposer.
-  - Requires a pending update to exist.
-  - Clears pending update state.
-  - Emits a `VoteRecorderUpdated` event.

-- **`setBlocksPerDay(uint256 _blocksPerDay)`**
-  Allows the owner to update the number of blocks per day for proposal timing calculations.
-  - Requires caller to be the owner (delegate).
-  - Requires new value to be between 1 and 50000.
-  - Updates blocksPerDay state variable.
-  - Used for proposal timing calculations.

-- **`getProposalStake(uint256 proposalId, address delegator)`**
-  External view function that returns a delegator's stakes for a specific proposal.
-  - Returns both FOR and AGAINST stakes.
-  - Useful for frontend integration and stake tracking.
-  - Returns:
-    - `forStake`: Amount staked in support of the proposal
-    - `againstStake`: Amount staked against the proposal

 ### Internal Functions
 - **`_updateUserRewards(address delegator)`**